 Over the years I've been an occasional chess player.
-Recently I started playing chess once more.
+Now that I'm retired, I've started playing chess more regularly again.

 - In my teenage years I learned to play chess and enjoyed playing in OTB tournaments with other chess-playing students.
 Later in life I never became a member of a chess club, because I liked endurance sports clubs better.
 Occasionally I played a game of chess, but I had few chess players in my circle of acquaintances.